CodeSmile-0000011110110111/LunyScript-Plan/pages/Hot Reload.md

+- REFACTOR ScenePreprocessor currently loads scripts for existing objects.
+We should re-design this to always instantiate scripts even without context.
+For one, they might "instantiate themselves" via OnStartup event blocks ie OnStartup(Prefab.Spawn(nameof(TheScript))) If not that, then something else might spawn the corresponding object.
+-
 - **Hot reload is per-ScriptType:**
   1. Detect script type changed (manual API trigger for now, file watcher later)
   2. Find all RunContexts with matching ScriptType